MicrosoftDocs/visualstudio-docs/docs/extensibility/extension pack.md

 2. Click **Online** and then search for `Test Extension Pack`.

 3. Click **Download**.
-The extension and it's list of extensions included in the Extension Pack will then be scheduled for install.
+The extension and its list of extensions included in the Extension Pack will then be scheduled for install.

 4. Below is a sample extension pack download view of 'Extensions and Updates' dialog.
 If you prefer to install only some of the included extensions in the Extension pack, you can modify the extension list in 'Scheduled For Install".